-Painter, scene artist and costume designer, Robert Indiana has always been associated with Pop Art.
-With his Love piece, Robert Indiana, real name Robert Clark (born 1928, Indiana, USA) is one of those rare artists who can boast of having created a universally recognized motif.
-After studying in various American art schools as well as Edinburgh College of Art and in London, Robert Indiana traveled throughout Mexico, Europe and the United States before settling in New York in 1954.
+Painter, scene artist, and costume designer, Robert Indiana has always been associated with Pop Art.
+With his Love piece, Robert Indiana, real name Robert Clark (1928-2018) is one of those rare artists who can boast of having created a universally recognized motif.
+After studying in various American art schools as well as Edinburgh College of Art and in London, Robert Indiana traveled throughout Mexico, Europe, and the United States before settling in New York in 1954.
 In 1962 he took part in the exhibition “New Realists” which gathered together a large number of the international artists associated with the Pop Art movement.